Search results for “Transactions”: 106

 -

-How can I check the swap points on Exness?
+How do I check the swap points on Exness?

 On Exness, you can check the swap points by right-clicking on a currency pair in the "Market Watch" window of your MT4 or MT5 platform and selecting "Specifications" from the menu that appears.
-Swap points vary by instrument and may fluctuate depending on trading conditions, so please check them carefully before trading.
+Swap points vary by instrument and may fluctuate depending on trading conditions and other factors, so please check them carefully before trading.

 Read more